fg1/exif-revgeo/README.md

-exif-revgeo: Reverse geocode your photos
+exif_revgeo: Reverse geocode your photos
 ========================================

 This utility reads the GPS coordinates from your photos, reverse geocode them, and write the result to the appropriate EXIF city/country location tags.